 David M. Douglas

-My primary research interest is investigating information technology from the perspective of Anglo-American political philosophy and liberal theories of distributive justice.
+My primary research interest is investigating the social impacts of new and emerging technologies, particularly from the perspective of Anglo-American political philosophy and liberal theories of distributive justice.
 I have published research papers on free software, intellectual property rights, Internet regulation, doxing, Internet research ethics, and AI ethics.

 During 2015 and 2016 I was a postdoctoral researcher with the Department of Philosophy and ethics advisor within the Centre for Telematics and Information Technology (CTIT) at the University of Twente in the Netherlands.
 I also worked on the EU FP7 SATORI (Stakeholders Acting Together On the ethical impact assessment of Research and Innovation) project.